Havering-atte-Bower: Churches and schools

-Immanuel School, on the site of the old Havering Grange at the bottom of Orange Tree Hill, is a Christian school operated by Immanuel Ministries for children ages 3 to 16.

 St John the Evangelist is a Church of England church which is located facing the green.
 It was built in 1878 to replace an older chapel dedicated to St Mary that had its origins as part of Havering Palace.
 The palace also had a private chapel dedicated to St Edward.

 Transport

-Transport is quite limited in this area, with only one main bus route, route 375.
+Transport is limited in this area, with only one bus route, route 375.